 What does a litigation friend do in an injury claim?

-If a child (under 18 years old) or vulnerable adult wishes to make an injury claim, they will need a 'litigation friend' to represent them.
-A litigation friend is most commonly a parent or guardian if the claimant is a child, but can be a relative, friend, or a professional, such a social worker.
+If a child (under 18 years old) or a vulnerable adult wishes to make an injury claim, they will need a litigation friend to represent them.
+A litigation friend is most commonly a parent or guardian if the claimant is a child, but they can also be a relative, friend, or a professional such as a social worker.

 The main role of a litigation friend is to act on a claimant's behalf.
 It is the litigation friend who will liaise with the claimant’s solicitor during the claim process and make decisions in the best interests of the claimant, including:

-• Liaising with legal representatives and making decisions in relation to the claim
+• Liaising with legal representatives and making decisions about the claim

-• Making sure that the claimant attends any medical appointments necessary to support the claim
+• Ensuring the claimant attends any medical appointments needed to support the case

-A litigation friend will work in the claimant’s best interests.
-If a settlement is offered, it is the litigation friend’s responsibility to decide whether to accept it.
+A litigation friend must always act in the claimant’s best interests.
+If a settlement is offered, it is their responsibility to decide whether to accept it.
+Even if accepted, the settlement must still be approved by the court.
+The litigation friend will usually attend a hearing and may be required to bring documents such as the claimant’s birth certificate.

 Injury Claim